-Since we started tracking dollar to Naira exchange rate in August 2020, the Nigerian currency doesn’t show any sign or regaining its power against other major currencies soon, you can find our parallel market tracking at: https://infomediang.com/us-dollar-to-naira-daily-black-market-rate
+Since we started tracking the dollar to Naira exchange rate in August 2020, the Nigerian currency doesn’t show any sign of regaining its power against other major currencies soon.

-The CBN boss during a Monetary Policy Committee meeting at the Federal Capital Territory (FCT), Abuja on Tuesday, July 27, 2021, said the apex bank would retain the Monetary Policy Rate at 11.5 percent.
+The CBN boss Godwin Emefiele during a Monetary Policy Committee meeting at the Federal Capital Territory (FCT), Abuja on Tuesday, July 27, 2021, said the apex bank would retain the Monetary Policy Rate at 11.5 per cent.

 How Much Has CBN Been Selling Dollar To The BDC Operators?